-Cases involving child custody, child support, and child abuse or neglect are very serious.
-Unfortunately, these cases may have a negative impact on the children and others involved, if they aren't handled well.
-Too often someone involved doesn't have a pure motive or the child's best interest in mind.
+Cases involving time-sharing, child support, and child abuse or neglect are very serious.
+Unfortunately, these cases may have a negative impact on the children and others involved, if they aren’t handled well.
+Too often someone involved doesn’t have a pure motive or the child’s best interest in mind.

 If the issue is child abuse or neglect and the allegations are unfounded, it’s important to hire an attorney immediately.
 We have found that early diligence in cases involving child abuse or neglect help keep charges from being filed and allow us the opportunity to discover evidence to ensure the state drops the charges.